Looking back, I guess it was a sightless turn

 Within these situations, you tend to look back to realize that perfection in the sightless turn is compounded with flaws.
 You realize that the perfection of the experience and its instrumental influence is realized in the future when recalling the flaws.
 You realize in the post-experienced moment, how it had shifted your life and possibly your career.
 You may experience some emotion when you finally piece it together and get goosebumps as you connect the value of the story to other outcomes.
 The flaws of a situation are personalized memorable milestones that got you where you are today.

 The Japanese have a phrase called wabi-sabi.
 Wabi-sabi could be the perfection of a father and daughter after a challenging conversation, perched on a cliff in early fall, overlooking an endless sea of evergreen trees.
-Then within the emotions and view, you see the autumn leaves of a single oak perfecting the moment.
+Then within the emotions and view, you see the autumn leaves of a single oak perfecting disrupting the sea of green with a crimson blemish.
 Wabi-sabi could be a leader seeing perfection, in the aftermath of a significant breakdown of an operating unit, when their team embodies an untapped potential as they stand in awe seeing the production unit back up and running again.
-Wabi-sabi to me could be a former boss emotionally recalling a story from their perspective, years later, about how they chose not to discipline you for a situation.
+Wabi-sabi to me could be a former boss emotionally recalling a story from their perspective, years later, about how they chose to handle a situation.
 Wabi-sabi is the perfection that is observed within something that is not perfectly designed or conducted.

 Wabi-sabi is experienced at the moment in all of its emotional attributes, whereas the sightless turn is a historic moment revealed later that unveiled the wabi-sabi.
 And within the first recall of this moment, we are at the pinnacle of its spiritual connection to everything that came after the sightless turn.

 I hope that others can relate to this to this feeling because I find them rare and precious.
 I hope others have experienced this revelation years later when reflecting on setbacks, challenges, and obstacles.
-I hope others can find the tranquility, spiritual connection, or just how lucky you were to garner the experience.
+I hope others can find the tranquility, spiritual connection, or just how lucky you were to garner the experience and be influenced by mentors.
 Then capture all of its glory when you connect it to a now-realized perfection to your continuous journey.